NLeSC/guide/intellectual_property/examples_libraries.md

 ![An illustration of the xtas vs. unidecode example.
 A large rectangle represents the combined work xtas.
 Within this rectangle, there is a wide low rectangle at the top representing the xtas Python code, licensed under the Apache License v2.
 Below that is a square containing the words "unidecode" and "Python lib GPLv2+".](xtas_unidecode_96.svg.png)

-xtas uses unidecode, a Python library for converting text encoded according to The Unicode® Standard into an ASCII approximation of it.
+xtas previously used unidecode, a Python library for converting text encoded according to The Unicode® Standard into an ASCII approximation of it.
 Unidecode is published under the GNU General Public License version 2 or later.
 Considering only xtas and unidecode, we can answer the three questions as follows:

 - How many separate works are there, and what is derived from what?

   There are three works: unidecode, the xtas Python code, and the combined work.
 The combined work derives from unidecode and from the xtas Python code.

-Whether the xtas Python code is a derivative work of unidecode is unclear; there is no case law on this, and where the Apache license and the LGPL explicitly state that for the purpose of those licenses, it is not the case, the GPL does not contain such a clause.
+  Whether the xtas Python code is a derivative work of unidecode is not clearly defined by the law, and there is no case law on this.
+The Apache license and the LGPL explicitly state that it is not for the purpose of those licenses, but the GPL does not contain such a clause.
+As they are developed separately and there is no code from unidecode in the xtas code, we assume here that it is not a derivative work.

 - Can the works be distributed, i.e. do the licenses allow this and are they compatible?